Tutopiya Logo

 Why this is safe: this page owns the Cosine Rule revision-guide angle, while Tutopiya’s Cosine Rule subtopic page owns the learning resource and the free Cosine Rule quiz owns the practice.

-The Cosine Rule is essential in the Trigonometry unit of Cambridge IGCSE Mathematics (0580/0607).
-Whenever a triangle is not right-angled and you know two sides with the included angle (SAS), or all three sides (SSS), examiners expect you to apply a² = b² + c² − 2bc cos A with clear working.
-This guide explains when to use the rule, how it extends Pythagoras, and where to practise each skill.
+The Cosine Rule handles the triangle cases that the Sine Rule cannot — when you know two sides and the included angle (SAS), or all three sides (SSS).
+In Cambridge IGCSE Mathematics (0580/0607), a² = b² + c² − 2bc cos A is essential for navigation, geometry and multi-step problems.
+This guide explains exactly what the Cosine Rule covers, how to handle the question types that actually appear, and where to practise each skill.

 Key takeaways

-• Cosine Rule (find a side): a² = b² + c² − 2bc cos A — A is the angle between sides b and c.
+• Cosine Rule for a side: a² = b² + c² − 2bc cos A, where A is the angle between sides b and c.

 What is the Cosine Rule in Cambridge IGCSE Maths?